suff-yan/REMIND/README.md

 The assistant maintains a structured memory of past interactions, identifies key learning points, and, after a certain interval, generates personalized recall questions.
 This approach reinforces long-term memory retention, similar to how human tutors use spaced repetition.

-The system can be run as a command-line chatbot or integrated with front-end tools like **Streamlit** or **Gradio** for an interactive experience.
+The system can be run as a command-line chatbot or integrated with front-end tools like **Streamlit**  for an interactive experience.
 It can also evaluate user responses, give feedback, and adapt its questioning style based on user performance.

 ---